klapekla/terraform-aws-demo/README.md

 ### 1. Initialize for Remote Management of terraform state and state lock
 Folder: 01-state-management

-This folder contains iac files to create following ressources:
+This folder contains files to create following ressources:
 - S3 Bucket for storing the terraform state files
 - DynamoDB for managing locks of terraform state files